 The Aquatic Invasive Species (AIS) Patrol is a dedicated group of volunteers who patrol Conway Lake in kayaks, canoes and on paddle boards looking for the potential introduction of invasive plants and/or animals.
-The Blog is a site to post patrol reports and to find detailed descriptions of native and invasive species, maps of the lake, and a number of valuable reference guides.
+The Blog is where we post patrol reports and where you can find detailed descriptions of native and invasive species, maps of the lake, and a number of valuable reference guides.
 Below is a brief description of what you can find in the Blog folders:

 Plants – Includes descriptions and photos of native NH aquatic plants, many of which have been identified in Conway Lake.